Dmitry-Fedotov-Dev/crocobot/README.md

 # crocobot

-This if the best Telegram bot for search a drugs.
+This is the best Telegram bot for search a drugs.